alustan/alustan/README.md

 > `kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath="{.data.password}" | base64 --decode`

+- Has 2 decoupled controllers `Terraform` and `App`

+> can be used for just infrastructure provisioning

+> If you don't use terraform or not a big fan of infrastructure gitops, the `App` controller can be used in isolation.

+> **Only requirement is to store infrastructure metadata in `alustan cluster secret` as described below and also set up argocd cluster secret with the `environment label` specified in your app manifest**

  **App-controller**

 - The `App controller` extracts external resource metadata from **alustan cluster secret** annotations, therefore it is expected that when provisioning your infrastructure the metadata should be stored in annotations field of a secret with `label` **"alustan.io/secret-type": cluster** in namespace **alustan**